 - 4. Click the Choose File button. - 5.
 Locate and select the file that you downloaded, then press Open. - 6.
-Click the Update button to apply the new file. - In order to view Orchid in another language, the locale property must be modified.
-For details on modifying the locale property, please refer to the Advanced Settings section.
+Click the Update button to apply the new file.

 Advanced Topics

 As you work with Orchid Core VMS, you may encounter issues that are not typical of daily operation and should be addressed by an advanced user.
 Please review these topics if you need extra help.
 For in-depth explanations and additional topics, we encourage you to check our Knowledge Base.